rerobots/docs/pages/webui/making-and-revoking-api-tokens.md

 To create a new API token, use the control panel near the bottom of the page.
 Select the duration of validity of the API token.
-The default is 24 hours, i.e., the token cannot be used 24 hours or more after its creation.
+The default is 24 hours, i.e., the token cannot be used more than 24 hours after its creation.
 Click the button labeled `make API token`.
 The table should now have at least one row that appears like